AO20 Information - XMM-Newton

 XMM-Newton Twentieth Announcement of Opportunity (AO-20)

-Effective 18 August 2020, XMM-Newton observing proposals are solicited in response to the Twentieth Announcement of Opportunity, AO-20.
+Effective 18 August 2020, XMM-Newton observing proposals were solicited in response to the Twentieth Announcement of Opportunity, AO-20.

 A letter from ESA's Director of Science, inviting you to participate in the Twentieth Call for Proposals, is available in electronic form.